RubyConfCo/rubyconfco-website-2015/_posts/2016-05-09-rubyconf-colombia-is-back.md

 ---
 layout: default
-title: "RubyConf Colombia is Back for 2016!"
+title: RubyConf Colombia is Back for 2016!
+permalink: rubyconf_colombia_is_back
 ---

 # RubyConf Colombia is Back for 2016!